mcohen01/node-quickbooks/README.md

 <a name="findPurchaseOrders" />
 #### findPurchaseOrders(criteria, callback)

-Finds all PurchaseOrders in Quickbooks, optionally matching the specified criteria
+Finds all PurchaseOrders in QuickBooks, optionally matching the specified criteria

 __Arguments__